 The MA can be taken as a one-year full time course or a two-year part-time course.

-MSc in Sustainable Planning
+Study for an MSc in Sustainable Planning

 The UH Sustainable Planning Masters Module on Urban Design and Conservation focuses on the heritage related area of urban conservation - a discipline that is currently undergoing significant changes, with implications for up to date planning approaches.